 With this in mind, it would already be enough to say that supporting a game like this knowingly should leave a bad taste in one’s mouth.

-The game further perpetuates antisemitic stereotypes (Jewish Caricatures, Blood Libel, etc.) – which is something that is incredibly fucked up.
+The game further perpetuates antisemitic stereotypes (Jewish Caricatures, Blood Libel, etc.) – which is something that is incredibly fucked up to be honest.

 The game’s story revolves around the Goblins rising up against the Wizards and Witches to attain freedom & representation as well as the right to equip wands.
 They don’t want to be mistreated and oppressed anymore… but the player has to fight against them because we can’t have the slaves attain freedom, right?